-In the Spring when snow is gone, there is always a concerted effort to bring our properties into compliance with California Public Resources Code (PRC) 4291 & MPOA CC&R. That is when Cal Fire Inspectors walk our neighborhoods, educating property owners on how to come into compliance with the law and burning debris.
-Don't forget, compliance with PRC 4291 is required 365 days a year!
-California Department of Forestry and Fire Protection efforts continue to create fire breaks around Arnold.
+In the Spring, when snow is gone, there is always a concerted effort to bring our properties into compliance with California Public Resources Code (PRC) 4291.
+That is when Cal Fire's V.I.P.
+Inspectors walk our neighborhoods, educating property owners on how to come into compliance with the law.
+But don't forget, compliance with PRC 4291 is required 365 days a year!
 If you don't clear around your home, Mother Nature may do it for you, and with a heavier hand than you might have used.
 Remember the recent Fires?
-Our current drought makes fire prevention a must!
+Detailed info is available at Cal Fire on HWY 4.